boazbk/tcs/OLD_lec_05_physical_implementation.md

 The _Planck time_ $t_P$ (which is the time it takes for light to travel one Planck length) is about $2^{-150}$ seconds.
 In the above setting, if a function $F$ takes, say, 1KB of input (e.g., roughly $10^4$ bits, which can encode a $100$ by $100$ bitmap image), and requires at least $2^{0.8 n}= 2^{0.8 \cdot 10^4}$ NAND lines to compute, then any physical system that computes it would require either volume of $2^{0.2\cdot  10^4}$ Planck length cubed, which is more than $2^{1500}$ meters cubed or take at least $2^{0.2 \cdot 10^4}$ Planck Time units, which is larger than $2^{1500}$ seconds.
 To get a sense of how big that number is, note that the universe is only about $2^{60}$ seconds old, and its observable radius is only roughly $2^{90}$ meters.
 This suggests that it is possible to _empirically falsify_ the PECTT by presenting a smaller-than-universe-size system that solves such a function.^[There are of course several hurdles to refuting the PECTT in this way, one of which is that we can't actually test the system on all possible inputs.
 However,  it turns we can get around this issue using notions such as  _interactive proofs_ and _program checking_ that we will see later in this course.
-Another, perhaps more salient problem, is that while we know many hard functions exist, at the moment there is _no single explicit function_ $F:\{0,1\}^n \rightarrow \{0,1\}$ for which we can _prove_ an $\omega(n)$ (let alone  $\Omega(2^n/n)$) lower bound  on the number of lines that a NAND program needs to compute it.]
+Another, perhaps more salient problem, is that while we know many hard functions exist, at the moment there is _no single explicit function_ $F:\{0,1\}^n \rightarrow \{0,1\}$ for which we can _prove_ an $\omega(n)$ (let alone  $\Omega(2^n/n)$) lower bound  on the number of lines that a NAND-CIRC program needs to compute it.]

 ### Attempts at refuting  the PECTT